Can You Get Lyme Disease in Ohio? Cases Are Rising

 Why This Matters Clinically

-Physicians often rely on CDC surveillance maps when assessing Lyme disease risk.
+Physicians often rely on surveillance maps when assessing Lyme disease risk.

 If a region is considered low risk, Lyme disease may not be included in the differential diagnosis.